-Also, I cannot talk about myself without speaking more to the title of the blog.
 You can take it in the literal sense.
-I'm 22; I am growing.
+I'm 23; I am growing.
 Or at least I'd hope so.
 I've come to a point where I've cherished the growth, not matter how painful or awkward it's been.
 And trust me, it has been at moments.
-It can also be taken as me, a 22 year old girl from Chicago, learning the process of creating and growing food, reconnecting back to my agricultural roots as a black person in America.
-(Although historically black people were enslaved to farm, against their own will.)
-I had the opportunity to learn a bit this summer, interning on an urban farm, amongst other things, with Sweet Water Foundation.
-Search the history of posts to find more on that experience.
+It can also be taken as me, a 23 year old girl from Chicago, learning the process of creating and growing food, reconnecting back to my agricultural roots as a black person in America.

-I'm writing because it is necessary.
+Because it is necessary to my survival, as is reflection.
 I've always kept my ideas lost within journals that I've accumulated over the years.
 For once, given the political and environmental climate at the moment, I'm compelled to share my ideas, in hopes that others are thinking about the things I think about or want to further discuss the things that infiltrate my mind daily.
 Please share, comment and engage with me further on these issues... if not I'll feel like I'm talking to myself.
+Which I usually am.
 As a person trying daily to survive and heal, I'm really in love with creating things... things that may not be good or interesting or appealing at all, but nonetheless, necessary.
-With that, I'll end with a quote.